Floopert/CW2024/Readme.md

 ### InputHandler.java
     -takes the ImageView object passed into it during instantiation and setting that ImageView as the receiver of user input.
     -this class also handles user input.

+### InputEventListener.java
+    -acts as the event listener interface for any relevant input received by InputHandler.java class.
+    -e.g. user presses 'space bar' will trigger fireProjectile() in ActiveActorManager class.

+### CollisionHandler.java
+    -this class handles all the logic to check if a collision had occurred, and if yes, which object had collided.
+    -this class also checks for collision with the screen edge (to see if object has left the scene).
+    -this class has listeners subscribed to it so if any relevant collision event occurs, the relevant classes will be notified to give proper reaction.

+### CollisionEventListener.java
+    -acts as the event listener interface for any relevant collision events triggered by CollisionHandler.java class.
+    -e.g. user projectile collides and destroys enemy plane will trigger updateKillCount().